 If the company focuses largely on social interaction and creative aspects, you could urge employees to dial into a virtual “hang out” space.

 There is no doubt video conferencing has a positive effect on many aspects of our lives.
-Travel cost, time management, work-life balance and dolphins in the Venice canals are just some of what makes video culture worth establishing.
-The new normal and future of work is already here, and we urge you all to get onboard and make meetings safe, secure and efficient.
+Travel cost, time management, work-life balance, and dolphins in the Venice canals are just some of what makes video culture worth establishing.
+The new normal and future of work are already here, and we urge you all to get on board and make meetings safe, secure, and efficient.